 It is the desire of Paul W. Baker Jr. and Deborah H. Baker to honor the lives of Jane Lassiter Baker and Emma Lee Huggett by providing financial and spiritual encouragement for students at STS who are committed to vocational Christian ministry and service.
 This scholarship is awarded to a student with a commitment to a life of vocational ministry who has completed at least one semester, and is seeking the Master of Divinity or a Master of Arts while maintaining a GPA of 2.70 or higher.

 This scholarship is awarded to a student who shows a heart for a teaching ministry.
-The namesake of this scholarship, Paul K. Jackson, had a heart for teaching and was the first professor of Old and New Testaments at the seminary, as well as Pastor of Adult Ministries at Colonial Baptist Church.
+The namesake of this scholarship, Paul K. Jackson, had a heart for teaching and was the first professor of Old and New Testaments at STS, as well as Pastor of Adult Ministries at The Shepherd’s Church (formerly Colonial Baptist Church).

 This scholarship is awarded to a select student each academic year who has demonstrated commitment and proficiency in theological studies.
 The student must be training for vocational ministry, in a professional degree program (MDiv, MABLL, or ThM), and actively engaged in local church ministry.
 The fund was created in honor of the enduring contribution of Dr. Larry Pettegrew to STS.